not-rmit-but-kind-of/frontend-developer-webinar-2/README.md

 ## Agenda
 1. Accessibility
-    - Accessible mean that a web site's content is available, and its functionality can be operated, by anyone.
+    - Accessible means that a web site's content is available, and its functionality can be operated, by anyone.

     - Types of impairments
       - Visual impairments, no vision and low-vision users (screen readers, braille)